worthlane/57Lang/README.md

 8 = eight
 9 = nine

-Maybe it will become clearly, when you'll see examples:
+Maybe it would become more clear, when you'd see examples:

 1. 57   = five_seven
 2. 179  = one_seven_nine